sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 DAMON cannot provide the same amount of benefit to every workload.
 Therefore you should first guess how much improvements you could get using DAMON.
-If some of below conditions match to your situation, you could consider use of DAMON.
+If some of the below conditions match your situation, you could consider the use of DAMON.

-- *Low IPC and High Cache Miss Ratios.*  Low IPC means most of CPU time is spend waiting for completion of time consuming operations such as memory access, while high cache miss ratios means the caches doesn't help it well.
+- *Low IPC and High Cache Miss Ratios.*  Low IPC means most of the CPU time is spent waiting for the completion of time-consuming operations such as memory access, while high cache miss ratios mean the caches don't help it well.
-  DAMON is not for cache level optimization, but for DRAM level.
+  DAMON is not for cache level optimization, but DRAM level.
 However, improving DRAM management will also help this case by reducing the memory operation latency.
-- *Memory Over-commitment and Unknown Users.*  If you are doing memory overcommitment and you cannot control every user of your system, memory bank run could happen at anytime.
+- *Memory Over-commitment and Unknown Users.*  If you are doing memory overcommitment and you cannot control every user of your system, a memory bank run could happen at any time.
 You can estimate when it will happen based on DAMON's monitoring results and act earlier to avoid or deal better with the crisis.
-- *Frequent Memory Pressure.*  Frequent memory pressure means wrong configuration or existance of memory hogs.
-DAMON will help you finding right configuration and/or the criminals.
+- *Frequent Memory Pressure.*  Frequent memory pressure means the wrong configuration or existence of memory hogs.
+DAMON will help you find the right configuration and/or the criminals.
-- *Heterogeneous Memory System.*  If your system is utilizing memory devices that placed between DRAM and traditional hard disk, such as non-volatile memory or fast SSDs, DAMON could help you utilizing the devices more efficiently.
+- *Heterogeneous Memory System.*  If your system is utilizing memory devices that placed between DRAM and traditional hard disks, such as non-volatile memory or fast SSDs, DAMON could help you utilizing the devices more efficiently.